ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 SyntheticsCondition.builder()
 ```

-What you can set for NRQL condition:
+What you can set for Synthetics Monitor Failure condition:
 - condition name - Name of your Synthetics Monitor Failure condition.
-- monitorId - The identifier of the Synthetics Monitor you want to alert on.
+- monitorName - The name of the Synthetics Monitor you want to alert on.
 - enabled (optional) - If your Synthetics Monitor Failure condition is enabled.
 Default is true.
 - run book url (optional) - The runbook URL to display in notifications.